-Home - Site Map - View Cart - Order - Contact Us
+Sign In - Home - Site Map - Terms of Sale - View Cart - Contact Us

 Welcome to Maple Springs Farm.
 We are a family owned farm.
-We grow Christmas Trees, blueberries, have an orchard, make natural handcrafted soap, and much more.
+We grow Christmas Trees, blueberries, have an orchard, and make handcrafted soap.
+Our unique products have expanded to include emu oil, custom embroidery, personalized etched glass, maple syrup, shoo-fly pie, funny cake, and we even have our own online cookbook at maplespringsfarm.com.
 Welcome to our family farm where we like our stuff fresh!
+I hope you enjoy our site!

 Grade B Maple Syrup